dbratu777/ece4724-dissection/html/analysis.md

 alt="LCD Common Plane Timing Diagram" title="LCD Common Plane Timing Diagram">

+The battery and solar cells serve as primary power sources for the calculator; the keyboard and LCD are I/O devices with all logic required to read from and write to them handled by the microcontroller.

+The battery is portrayed as providing and receiving power, but it is important to note that the "received" power from the solar cell is actually blocked as discussed in next section.

 ## Circuit Schematics

 <img src="../images/diagrams/circuit.jpg" width="" height="360"
 alt="LCD Common Plane Timing Diagram" title="LCD Common Plane Timing Diagram">

-The two schottky diodes, with low voltage dropouts of 0.15V, prevent the backflow of voltage from the solar cell across the MCU into the battery and vice versa.
+The two Schottky diodes, with low voltage dropouts of 0.15V, prevent the backflow of voltage from the solar cell across the MCU into the battery and vice versa.
+As such, the solar cells are not capable of recharging the battery and only extend its lifetime indirectly by providing an alternative power source to drive the microcontroller.

 ## Electronic Characteristics